mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "Stop being cryptic.
 What are you planning, Liffa?"

 His gaze cast doubt on my resolve.
 How easy it would have been to say yes; to have him next to me while I interrupted a room full of intellectuals about some important science I didn't understand.
 To know that I wasn't alone in thinking this was the right thing.

-But his pain would have become me if I'd let him do this.
-The path forward was clear: he couldn't be involved.

-"Goodbye," I said.
+But this wasn't about me.
+This was about the whole of us.

+The path forward was clear.
+"Goodbye," I said with a faltering voice.

 I hopped onto Laen and didn't look back.